Theory and Background

 Note

-Data-driven Model Using External Libraries
+Data-Driven Model Using External Libraries

 There are two different modes for using the data-driven model: fused and sequential.